 This module aims to develop student skills to apply strategic information management concepts in support of business objectives.
-It enables participants to understand the principles of data, information and knowledge and their lifecycle necessary to drive and support business capability.
+It enables participants to understand the principles of data, information and knowledge in the context of strategy and risk management concepts.
 It also helps to critically assess the strategic use of information, systems and tools, as well as techniques necessary to optimise information use in business processes.
 In addition, the module aims to develop students' understanding of the roles, strengths and weaknesses of different types of analytical models to support management decision-making.
 Participants will be able to produce solutions to practical decision-making, planning, control and performance evaluation scenarios by applying management concepts and techniques.